 ↓ key to select Clear Fingerprint Data and press the Enter key. - 5 At the confirmation prompt, select Continue and press the Enter key.
 The fingerprint data registered on the fingerprint sensor is erased automatically after your system restarts.

 Using the TPM

-The Trusted Platform Module (TPM) is embedded in selected models only and provides your computer with basic security functions.
+The Trusted Platform Module (TPM) may be embedded in your computer to provide basic security functions.
 In combination with the TPM, you can encrypt and decrypt your data to strengthen computer security against inappropriate access.